SHIVAKUMAR-UI/react-sample/README.md

 # react-sample
-React project and keeps updated with all angular features
+React project and keeps updated with all React features